Computer model locks in Steelers vs. Ravens picks, score prediction, SGP for NFL Week 14

 One of the NFL's biggest rivalries carries even more weight than usual when the Pittsburgh Steelers visit the Baltimore Ravens in Week 14.
 The AFC North has been particularly messy this season, with these two teams tied atop the division despite their .500 records.
 Both star quarterbacks -- Pittsburgh's Aaron Rodgers and Baltimore's Lamar Jackson -- have been ineffective in recent weeks due to injury, but both will be asked to guide their teams to a crucial win.

 Kickoff from M&T Bank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Ravens are 5.5-point favorites, according to the latest Steelers vs. Ravens odds.
-The over/under for total points scored is 42.5.
-Before making any Steelers vs. Ravens picks, make sure you check out the NFL picks from the SportsLine Projection Model.
+The Ravens are six-point favorites, according to the latest Steelers vs. Ravens odds.
+The over/under for total points scored is 43.
+Before making any Ravens vs. Steelers picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Steelers vs. Ravens at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: